juju/docs/src/en/getting-started-jaas.md

 </table>

-After you press `Deploy changes` you can adjust your model name and choose a public cloud to deploy to.
+After you press `Deploy changes` you can adjust your model name and choose a cloud.
 When you select a cloud, you will be guided through the process of entering credentials for it.

 ## Prepare your cloud credentials